satvikshri/OpenMRS-submissions/VOMfacebookCover/Readme.md

 design.ai is the original illustrator file.

-BackgroundIMG.png is the edited stock photo I used.
+BackgroundIMG.png is the stock photo with edits.

 Feedback and suggestions are welcome.
 Hope you will like my work! :)